M-Rasul/M-Rasul/README.md

 - 👋 Hi, I’m @M-Rasul
-- 👀 I’m interested in Frontend development
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning ReactJS with all its libraries
-- 💞️ I’m looking to collaborate on a big project
+- 💞️ I’m looking to collaborate on challenging and large prjects
 - 📫 How to reach me: My Telegram account - t.me/rasulmadrid

 <!---